 On October 9, 2004, Afghanistan held its first national democratic presidential election.
-More than 8 million Afghans voted, 41% of whom were women.
+More than 8 million Afghans, 41% of them women, voted.
 Hamid Karzai was announced as the official winner on November 3 and inaugurated on December 7 for a five-year term as Afghanistan's first democratically elected president.
 On December 23, 2004, President Karzai announced new cabinet appointments, naming three women as ministers.

 An election was held on September 18, 2005 for the "Wolesi Jirga" (lower house) of Afghanistan's new bicameral National Assembly and for the country's 34 provincial councils.
 Turnout for the election was about 53% of the 12.5 million registered voters.
-The Afghan constitution provides for indirect election of the National Assembly's "Meshrano Jirga" (upper house) by the provincial councils and by reserved presidential appointments.
+According to the Afghan constitution, two-thirds of the National Assembly's "Meshrano Jirga" (upper house) is indirectly elected by district and provincial councils, and one-third is by appointed by the president.
 The first democratically elected National Assembly since 1969 was inaugurated on December 19, 2005.
 Younus Qanooni and Sigbatullah Mojadeddi were elected Speakers of the Wolesi Jirga and Meshrano Jirga, respectively.

 With international community support, including more than 40 countries participating in Operation Enduring Freedom and NATO-led International Security Assistance Force (ISAF), the government's capacity to secure Afghanistan's borders to maintain internal order is increasing.
 Responsibility for security for all of Afghanistan was transferred to ISAF in October 2006.
 As of November 2007, some 70,000 Afghan National Army (ANA) soldiers had been trained along with some 79,000 police, including border and highway police.
 Reform of the army and police, to include training, is an extensive and ongoing process, and the U.S. is working with NATO and international partners to further develop Afghanistan's National Security Forces.